shreyaspj20/Music-recommendation-system/README.md

 # LIBRARIES USED:
-1.OpenCV
+1.OpenCV.

-2.Tensorflow and Keras
+2.Tensorflow and Keras.

-3.Sklearn
+3.Sklearn.

-4.LightGBM
+4.LightGBM.

 # HOW TO USE